 The wide, sandy trail threads between the pond and the cranberry bog before reaching the woods and the herring run.
 Stop to watch the water flowing down Herring Brook, or keep walking on the loop trail that circles through the woods.

 Care for a longer journey?
-Keep on trekking south toward neighboring Bourne Farm and Cardoza Farm, which you can reach from the loop trail at Wing Pond Woods.
+Keep on trekking south toward neighboring Bourne Farm and Cardoza Farm, which you can reach from the loop trail at Wing Pond Woods and the Shining Sea Bikeway.
 Altogether, these three properties offer a fun, full afternoon for hikers of all ages.

 Habitats & Wildlife